morleym/furtive-handbook/docs/format-round-robin.md

 Since the length of Round-Robin scales linearly with # of competitors (see below), breaking a large group into smaller group will save considerable time.
 If you have 16 competitors for example, and break them into two groups of eight, then you will have two separate Round-Robins which will take half as long to complete (7 rounds of play instead of 15 rounds of play).
 Time savings of this nature become more pronounced as the # of competitors increases; 128 competitors would take 127 rounds, but *16 groups of 8* still only needs 7 rounds.

+### Double Round Robin

+Double Round Robin is a common variant of Round Robin.
+As the name implies, it is simply a repeated Round Robin.
+Every competitor plays every other competitor once, and then it's done again.
+More commonly seen in long-term 'league' projects rather than in one-day/one-week tournaments.

 ## By the Numbers